AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-52-foreign-service/frontmatter.md

 3975.
 Group life insurance supplement applicable to those killed in terrorist attacks.

 3976.
-Survivors’ and dependents’ educational assistance.
+Survivors' and dependents' educational assistance.

 #### SUBCHAPTER V—CLASSIFICATION OF POSITIONS AND ASSIGNMENTS ####